DreamOfTheRedChamber/system-design-interviews/messenger.md

 ## Features
 ### Real-time
-#### Approaches
-* Periodical short poll: The initial solution relies on a short periodical polling process.
+#### Pull model (Periodical short pull)
+* User periodically ask for new messages from server
+* Use case:
+	- Used on reconnection
+* Cons if used for messaging:
+	- High latency if pulling on a low frequency
-	- Cons: Periodic polling is usually done on a high frequency.
-It wastes client devices' electricity because most polling are useless.
-It puts high pressure on server resources and implies a high QPS.
+	- High resource consumption if pulling on a high frequency.
+		+ It wastes client devices' electricity because most polling are useless.
+		+ It puts high pressure on server resources and implies a high QPS.

+#### Push model
+##### Periodical long pull
 * Periodical long poll: The difference with short poll is that the client request does not return immediately after the request reaches the server.
 Instead, it hangs on the connection for a certain period of time.
 If there is any incoming messages during the hanging period, it could be returned immediately.
 	- Cons: Hanging on the server for a period reduces the QPS but does not really reduce the pressure on server resources such as thread pool.
 (If there are 1000 connections, server side still needs to have 1000 threads handling the connection.)

+##### Websockets
 * Websocket: Client and server need one-time handshake for bi-directional data transfer.
 TODO: HOW DOES WEBSOCKET WORK INTERNALLy
 	- Pros:
 		- Support bidirectional communication